15 Ways to Guarantee Your Money Goes to Your Kids After You Die

 If you have a 401(k) or traditional IRA, your heirs will need to pay income tax when they withdraw inherited funds from traditional retirement accounts.

 To save money on taxes, consider converting these accounts into Roth accounts.
-Although you will pay income tax to convert the account, there will be no taxes when your heirs make withdrawals.
+Although you'll pay income tax to convert the account, there will be no taxes when your heirs make withdrawals.

 Communicate your plan to your loved ones